tdwg/website/content/pages/conferences/2022/instructions-for-abstract-submission/index.md

 You may add [references](https://arpha.pensoft.net/tips/References), [figures](https://arpha.pensoft.net/tips/Figures), [tables](https://arpha.pensoft.net/tips/Tables) and upload [supplementary materials](https://arpha.pensoft.net/tips/Supplementary-files) associated with the abstract.
 None of these are required.
 Create these resources first from the end of the left menu, [before linking them to the appropriate text](https://arpha.pensoft.net/tips/Cite-references) in your abstract.

-Any figures, images, or media used in abstracts or presentations must be [credited with their copyright status](https://www.tdwg.org/about/terms-of-use/copyright-infringement/#a%20general%20recommendation%20to%20presenters).
+Any figures, images, or media used in abstracts or presentations must be [credited with their copyright status](https://www.tdwg.org/about/terms-of-use/copyright-infringement/#a%20general%20recommendation%20to%20presenters), _even if they are your own_.
 See TDWG's [Terms of Use](https://www.tdwg.org/about/terms-of-use/).

 ## Submit for Technical Review